-Lobular breast cancer is more likely to be multifocal (more than one tumor per breast), bilateral (diagnosed in both breasts at the same time), and both estrogen receptor-positive and progesterone receptor-positive (ER+/PR+) than ductal breast cancer, the most common type.
-Please also see lobular breast cancer survival data.
+Lobular breast cancer is more likely to be multifocal (more than one tumor per breast), bilateral (in both breasts), and hormone receptor positive (ER+/PR+) than ductal breast cancer, the most common type.
+This webpage describes factors influencing lobular breast cancer prognosis.
+Please see also lobular BC survival data.

 Lymph node micrometastases in lobular breast cancer